Share Your CraftCheck out these Decorative Picture Frame Crafts shared by the ThriftyFun community!

 This is a guide about making a bark covered picture frame.
 For a rustic look, cover a purchased photo frame with pieces of bark.

 This is a guide about decorating a wooden picture frame.
 Plain wood picture frames can be decorated in many ways to fit into your home decor or to be given as gifts.

 Share on ThriftyFunCheck out these Decorative Picture Frame Crafts.
 If you have made this project please submit a photo and let us know how it worked.
 Or, add your own variation.

 Updated: This idea came to me when I was reading about laminated wood products.
 I decided to try it out using cardboard and craft glue and came up with a very strong but very light wood substitute.
-All you do is cut cardboard boxes (cereal, cookies, crackers, etc.) into strips and glue the strips together one on top the other.

 Even if you don't have a frame, you can make your pictures look decorative with colored duct tape!
 Add a magnet to the back and you can display it on your refrigerator with pride.

 Share on ThriftyFunThis guide contains the following Decorative Picture Frame Crafts.
 Have something to add?
 Please share your solution!